suterma/sun-screen/README.md

 # sun-screen

+SunScreen is a web app to improve the lighting in home office or conference video calls.
+In a dual monitor setup, on one screen you can run the video call, while the second monitor improves the lighting of your face.
+You can also use it as background light.

-SunScreen is a web app that uses the screen to emulate various natural and artificial light sources.
-It fills the background of the browser window with their typical representations in the RGB color space.
+It works by using the computer or device screen to emulate various natural sky conditions (high noon sunlight, overcast, clear blue sky) and artificial light bulbs (incandescent, fluorescent and others).
+It fills the full screen background of the browser window with their representations in the RGB color space.
+You can slide between two colors to adapt for lighting changes during the day.

-It's intended use is for video calls in a two-monitor setup.
-On one screen you can run the video call, while the unused monitor can improve the lighting.

 The latest version is available at https://sunscreen.marcelsuter.ch Source code is availabe at https://github.com/suterma/sun-screen